Yukizdu13/better-iptv/README.md

    - May request changes or improvements
    - When approved, your PR will be merged

-### Development Documentation
-For technical documentation about architecture, APIs, and code structure, see [CLAUDE.md](./CLAUDE.md).

 ### Community Guidelines
 - Be respectful and inclusive
 - Give constructive feedback